Meshcloud/cli/README.md

 Docker build for a container with CLI Tools for OpenStack and Cloud Foundry.
 Perfect tool for devops teams that want to keep their workstations pristine and dockerize all the things.

+Contains CLI tools for all platforms supported by [meshcloud.io](https://www.meshcloud.io/).

 ## Usage

 Start the container for the first time and attach a shell: